 Teachers, we thought LAST school year was the epitome of personalized learning.
 I think this upcoming school year will render itself to be paramount in providing personalized learning to kids!
 Here are some ideas of how to create a more comfortable post-pandemic learning environment:

 - Create a “social distancing” section within the class if you can.
 Because so many schools have instituted and upheld social distancing over the last year, if your school is getting rid of that rule, you will find some students who are not comfortable with being close.
+Set up some desk dividers if possible.

 - Establish that it is OK to wear a mask.
 I had already seen this argument in the last few days of school when teachers and students all knew that masks would no longer be mandatory in the fall.
 Establish that it is ok to wear a mask in your class if that makes kids feel more comfortable and learn better.

 - Keep a cleaner classroom!
 Remember the days BEFORE Covid where the teacher has to beg for sanitation supplies and classroom tissues?
 I feel like those days are coming back.
 Reach out to families and your school leaders to disinfecting wipes to keep your classroom as clean as possible.
+Keep your classroom decoration simple and choose items that you can easily clean.

 - Make your classroom colorful!
 Color is not just for elementary classes!
 Education happens when kids feel comfortable in their learning environment.
 Walking into a colorful class envokes a sense of feeling excited for whatever will come that day.